Updated: Jun 17

 To rise properly sourdough loaves need some salt or else their proteins become slack.
 Instead of rising properly, you end up with a sloppy mess.
 I use the absolute minimal amount to keep the wild yeasts and bacteria in check and the bread rising as it ought –

 4 g for this 400 g boule, for a 1% ratio of salt to flour.

 Practice makes perfect and while it’s a lengthy process, each step actually requires very little involvement on your part.
 You just need a day that you’re available to tinker with it now and again as it rises.
 Baking these boules has become a passion and a pastime, a source of pride, and a sensory experience that truly brightens up our days.

 Hint!
-To make a full-sized boule, just triple the recipe ingredients, bake in a 5-quart Dutch oven, increase baking times to 25 minutes covered and 30-40 minutes uncovered, or until it’s a lovely chestnut color on top.
+To make a full-sized boule, just triple the recipe ingredients, bake in a 5-quart Dutch oven, increase baking times to about 25 minutes covered and about 30 minutes uncovered, or until it’s a lovely chestnut color on top.

 Prep time 1 day to pre-feed plus 6-8 hours to ferment and rise Baking time: 40 minutes

 • a 2-quart cast iron pot • 1 digital scale accurate to 0.1 gram • 1 small digital scale accurate to 0.01 gram • a 3-quart glass bowl with lid (or plastic wrap or dampened kitchen towel) • parchment paper • a bench scraper • a curved plastic bowl scraper

 360 grams unchlorinated water